Lost Childhood and Role Reversal: Understanding Parentification in Families

 Counselling and Psychotherapy

-Counseling provides support and practical strategies to cope with the emotional weight of early responsibilities.
-Counseling sessions can focus on building healthier relationships and setting boundaries.
+Counselling provides support and practical strategies to cope with the emotional weight of early responsibilities.
+Counselling sessions can focus on building healthier relationships and setting boundaries.

 A trained counselor plays a critical role in this healing journey.
 They offer: